-I’m confident to say I myself am part of the blogging culture.
+I’m confident to say I am part of the blogging culture.

-Blogging is a great way to reach out to the people on the Internet.
-They can touch millions of lives, and spread your message like no other medium.
-You can say almost anything you want, and there will be an audience for almost every niche!
+Blogging is a great way to reach out to people on the Internet.
+They can touch millions of lives and spread your message like no other medium.
+You can say almost anything you want, and there will be an audience for virtually any niche!

 Before You Blog, Build a Blueprint

 A lot of bloggers put together a blog without any real plan for how they’re going to promote it or monetize it.
 Putting a blog together without a plan is like trying to build a house without a blueprint.
 It’s possible, yes.
 But the result will probably be shoddy, and the whole thing could fall apart at any minute.
 It would help if you created a solid action plan before buying the domain.
 You need to develop a strong blueprint before you ever get started.
 Waiting until after you’ve already set it up and are getting traffic could mean a lot of extra work to correct mistakes.

 Changing themes and adding plugins after getting traffic could interrupt your traffic.
 Sometimes new plugins and themes can temporarily break your blog, which could mean a loss of traffic (and money) until you can fix everything.
 The first part of your plan should be choosing a niche.
 Part of choosing a place is finding products you can promote.
 If a site has no products available, you could create your own.
 But if no affiliate products are available, it could be because there isn’t enough demand for a product.
 In this case, you’d have to do some careful market research to determine whether a niche is truly viable.

 Do you have the product you want to promote?

 Do you want to promote affiliate products?